Reemurs/linked-blog-starter-md/Spiritual Strategies Warfare.md

 Deny worldly lusts:
 >'instructing us to deny ungodliness and worldly desires and to live sensibly, righteously, and in a godly manner in the present age,' (Titus 2:12)

+Stay unstained by it:
+>'Pure and undefiled religion in the sight of our God and Father is this: to visit orphans and widows in their distress, and to keep oneself unstained by the world.'
+(James 1:27)

+Crucify world's pwr:
+>'But far be it from me to boast, except in the cross of our Lord Jesus Christ, through which the world has been crucified to me, and I to the world.'
+(Galatians 6:14)
+#### Recognize You Can Overcome the World